COVID-19 Risk Assessment

 The rules regarding self-isolation have not changed, those who either show symptoms or live with somebody showing symptoms will still need to self-isolate for 14 days.
 This may mean that sessions may need to be cancelled or disrupted at short notice.

 We fully understand the difficulty of this scenario and will waive our current cancellation fees if a new date is confirmed in the future for the same or similar work to be undertaken.

-From 8th June 2020, signage will be clearly presented around the complex, so there are no ambiguities in how to remain safe when enjoying Crown Lane Studio.
+From 8th June 2020, signage has been clearly presented around the complex, so there are no ambiguities in how to remain safe when enjoying Crown Lane Studio.
 Here is an example of the signage: